edlabo/edlabo.github.io/index.md

-I support scientific research and publishing in a variety of fields, including geology, marine science, ecology, and wildlife biology.
+I support scientific research, data sharing, and publishing in a variety of fields, including geology, marine science, ecology, and wildlife biology.
 I am especially interested in knowledge preservation and legacy data rescue at the intersection of science and history.

 ORCID: [0000-0002-2510-9948](https://orcid.org/0000-0002-2510-9948 "ORCID")